Taste Hungary Is ...

 We believe Hungary and Central Europe are undiscovered culinary gems—a culinary paradise which is slowly being (re)discovered.
 Hungarian food and winemaking have deep traditions, and a complex (and complicated) history.
 Decades of Communism caused many of these unique food traditions and industries to suffer terribly.
 But these days Budapest is a hot restaurant city (it even has four Michelin-starred); local food artisans and growers around the country are reviving old traditions; and Hungarian wines are increasingly available around the world.
 Our ultimate goal is to show guests that there is plenty of good food and wine here.
 We want to break down the language and cultural barriers that could make people feel uncomfortable.
 We want our guests to go home feeling like they discovered things they didn’t even know existed, and that it was well worth their while to dig deeply into new flavors, a new country, and meeting new people.

 Taste Hungary has grown consistently every year, and we are proud to have introduced thousands of guests to Hungarian food and wine over the past decade.
 Taste Hungary is consistently ranked #1 on Trip Advisor.
 In 2014 we won a prestigious Drinks Business Award for “Best Contribution to Wine and Spirits Tourism” (and we were shortlisted again in 2015).
-In 2017 won the “Best Wine Tour Operator” award from VinCE.
+In both 2017 and 2018 we won the “Best Wine Tour Operator” award from VinCE.

 About The Tasting Table